-4805 RN-to-BSN Nursing Leadership
+4805 RN-BSN Nursing Leadership

 This capstone theory and practicum course focuses on synthesis of all aspects of the professional nurse's role related to managing, coordinating, collaborating, and delegating nursing care of clients.
-Open NURS corequisite: NURS 3306.
+Open to Registered Nurses only.
+Four hours of class per week and three hours of practicum per week, or the equivalent.